babaisflag/ctf/[210723-27] ImaginaryCTF 2021/README.md

 ## Overview

-(writeups to challenges are linked here, arranged by points)
+Writeups to challenges are linked here, arranged by points.

 Challenge | Category | Points | Solves | Comments
 --------- | -------- | ------ | ------ | --------